 Cake4Kids is mostly a volunteer organization but pays two part-time office staff members.
 It holds fundraisers to cover expenses, including an annual Cake-Off in the South Bay.
-Last month it held the first Cake-Off4Kids in the East Bay, at the Danville Community Center.
+This summer, it held the first Cake-Off4Kids in the East Bay, at the Danville Community Center.

 The Cake-Off had three categories: Best tasting, best decorated and best cake by someone under 15.
 The 23 contestants also brought a second cake, which they cut up and offered to the attendees.
 The fundraiser drew 115, with adults paying $30 to attend; children were $15.
 There was also a silent auction.

 "With this first event, we just wanted to cover our costs but we did make some money," Eades said.
 "It was a fun family thing, only over a couple of hours.
 We also had a kids' activity area.
 We intend to be back next year for another one."